Asia stocks up, U.S. bond yields down as inflation fears ease

 Data overnight showed the U.S. consumer price index posted its biggest year-on-year increase since August 2008 at 5%, following a 4.2% rise in April.
 However, there were hefty contributions from short-term rises in airline ticket prices and used cars, raising some doubts about underlying inflationary pressures.

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) was last up 0.38%.
-Japan's Nikkei (.N225) swung between small gains and losses before finishing a hair lower.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was last up 0.38%.
+Japan’s Nikkei swung between small gains and losses before finishing a hair lower.

 “Last night’s print is just one in a long string of evidence that inflation is not just rising, but is more than just transitory base effects,” said Rob Carnell, Asia-Pacific chief economist at ING in Singapore.